cpske/ISP/django/authentication.md

 9. **Test it.** Start the Django server and navigate to `localhost:8000/accounts/login/`.
    - It should show a Login form.

-10. [Create a user](#create-users).
+10. Create a user.
 Here is how to create a user with the Django interactive shell.
-This code creates is a user named "harry" with password "hackme22".
     ```bash
     $ python manage.py shell